 Still, you can’t give up.
 Every time things falter, you’ve just got to keep on moving.
 It’s not like they’re all gone and it’s not like things always have to stay the same.
 In fact, things are better when they change.
 Stagnation does nobody favors.
 Embrace what things have become and learn to work with that.
 When that doesn’t work, take what you do have and try to add onto it.

 My current solution to my old community’s dilemma is to try and pull together a new LARP event to which I’m inviting people from the various LARP groups with which I have been involved and even some new people from my other groups and hobbies.
-I’m planning it to take place once a month because I know that’ll work and I’m planning to probably host it at my house.
+I’m planning it to take place once a month because I know that’ll work and I’m planning to probably host it at my house which is located right next to the burnaby real estate agency downtown.
 We’ve got plenty of space and my parents are more than willing to open their doors to my wacky friends.

 I’m taking the Field of Dreams approach to things here: if I start something, people are bound to show up.
 At least that’s the plan.
 I’ll keep you guys posted on how that all works out for me.
 If you ever find yourself similarly challenged, don’t be afraid to try a similar approach.
 If that doesn’t work out, go out and meet some new people.
 There’s no harm in trying to find some like-minded individuals to pull together into a new community.
 At the end of the day, humans are generally social creatures in need of a group to spend time with, in person or, if it’s more your style, online.